HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 const handle = await window.showDirectoryPicker();
 ```

-The File System Access API is only available on Chromium-based browsers and desktop systems.
+The File System Access API is only available on Chromium-based browsers and desktop systems (<a hreflang="en" href="https://caniuse.com/native-filesystem-api">current browser support for the File System Access API</a>).
 Fortunately, the web platform offers the aforementioned fallback approaches to provide similar functionality on mobile devices and other browsers.
 Developers can use the Google-developed library <a hreflang="en" href="https://github.com/GoogleChromeLabs/browser-fs-access">browser-fs-access</a> that uses the File System Access API if present and otherwise falls back to the alternative implementation.

 {{ figure_markup(
 caption="Desktop websites use the File System Access API",